insomniac807/CPPMasterclass/03.VariablesAndDataTypes/031.DecimalsAndIntegers/README.md

 - float = 4 bytes of memory and has a precision of 7 decimal bits
 - double = 8 bytes of memory and has a precision of 15 decimal bits (can be compiler dependant).
 It is the recommended default type for fractional numbers
 - long double = 12 bytes of memory.
 Has at least the same precision as double or possibly greater decimal bit precision than double but the exact value of precision depends on the compiler implementation
+- We can use scientific notation to represent very large or very small numbers in C++